Istanbul Bilgi University, Faculty of Architecture, Department of Interior Architecture

 The main project concentrated on designing a conservatory/greenhouse complementary to Büyükdere Nursery and Horticulture School which has lost its educative purpose in 2001.
 While restoring and activating the old school, students were expected to hybridize the program of the conservatory/greenhouse where plants are nurtured and exhibited.
 The crucial aspect of the project was to propose a scenario that emerges both from, the interaction between the ‘gazer’ and plants and how the user experiences the ‘climatic’ interior that satisfies distinct environmental conditions such as light, heat, humidity, etc. For designing ‘climatic’ interiors, computational design tools were utilized throughout the project.

-A Sensory and Bodily Approach to Curriculum Construction for Design Education:
+Our article based on this studio: A Sensory and Bodily Approach to Curriculum Construction for Design Education